Crushed123/shoelace-prank-tutorial/README.md

 Anatomy of a shoe

 ### Introduction
-Tying shoes is often helpful with human survival, and it's an easy way to walk around looking <a href="https://www.dictionary.com/browse/fly" target="_blank">fly</a>
+Tying shoes is often helpful with human survival, and it's an easy way to walk around looking <a href="https://www.dictionary.com/browse/fly" target="_blank">fly</a>.
+However, you can turn these useful feet protectors into a weapon by tying the shoelaces to the other shoe.